tronprotocol/documentation/TRX/Solidity_and_Full_Node_Deployment_EN.md

 Create two folders for fullnode and soliditynode.

-Download our latest release https://github.com/tronprotocol/java-tron/releases and extract it to
+Clone our latest master branch of https://github.com/tronprotocol/java-tron and extract it to
 ```
     /deploy/java-tron
 ```